Can Creators Find How to Get Paid? A Usability Benchmark That Changed the Answer

 Video clips: iMovie, Adobe Premiere

-A leading Silicon Valley crowdfunding platform for creators and their subscribers was looking to benchmark their B2B dashboards to ensure that the creators were able to find key information about their accounts in order to make decisions about their businesses.
-The client had a product release (with updates to this functionality) planned in the midst of the study, so it was determined that the experience required benchmarking and that a second study be conducted using the updated functionality before the release to ensure the new experience was improved.
+A leading Silicon Valley crowdfunding platform for creators and their subscribers wanted to benchmark their B2B dashboards — ensuring creators could find key information about their accounts and make decisions about their businesses.
+The client had a product release planned in the middle of the study, with updates to this functionality included.
+As a result, we determined that benchmarking in two parts was necessary: a baseline study first, then a second study using the updated functionality before release.

 • Benchmark the client’s platform (desktop experience) for their B2B audience, creators.

-• Work with client’s internal teams to develop test plan and recruit interviewees.
+• Work with the client’s internal teams to develop a test plan and recruit interviewees.

-• Conduct remote interviews and usability tests and share findings, insights, and recommendations to the product team.
+• Conduct remote interviews and usability tests, then share findings, insights, and recommendations with the product team.

 Process

-Collaborating with the client’s Head of Product, Head of UX Research, and Head of Customer Care, we developed and tested the guide with the core questions for the interview and screenshots of the answers.
-We also determined the grading process for the responses, tracked in a spreadsheet which became a heat map:
+Collaborating with the client’s Head of Product, Head of UX Research, and Head of Customer Care, we developed and tested the interview guide, including core questions and screenshots of expected answers.
+We also established the grading criteria for responses, tracked in a spreadsheet that became a heat map:

 • Answered / found quickly = green